The Church of Jesus Christ of Latter-day Saints in Pakistan: Missions

 Pakistan was originally part of the church's Singapore Mission when missionaries arrived in the 1990s.
 On November 1, 2007, the India New Delhi Mission was organized, which included Northern India, Bangladesh, Bhutan, Nepal, and Pakistan.
 On November 7, 2010, the Pakistan Service Mission, headquartered in Islamabad, was created.
 In 2011, there were about 30 Pakistani members serving full-time on missions worldwide — with about 20 of them serving in their own country (constituting the nation's church's entire missionary force).
 Unlike most countries, these missionaries do not openly proselytize.
 Instead, missionary work occurs through member referrals.

 Temples

 The church does not have any temples in Pakistan.
-Pakistan is currently located within the Hong Kong China Temple district.
+Pakistan was part of the Hong Kong China Temple district until the completion of the Bangkok Thailand Temple in 2023.
 The Bengaluru India Temple is under construction, and on April 5, 2020, the Dubai United Arab Emirates Temple was announced by church president Russell M. Nelson.
 Because of proximity and less rigid visa restrictions and proximity to the airport and transit system, the Dubai United Arab Emirates Temple is expected to make it easier for Pakistani members to access a church temple.